-So you’ve finished you’re thanksgiving feast but now all the foods you’ve eaten are fighting in your digestive system making you feel like you may need to hang near a toilet for a few hours.
+So you’ve finished a huge feast but now all the foods you’ve eaten are fighting in your digestive system, making you feel like you may need to hang near a toilet for a few hours.
 We’ve all been there, especially for those of us who suffer from I.B.S (irritable bowel syndrome) and GERD.
-Horrible cramps, burning, gas, belching and nausea all can be relieved with cannabis.
+Horrible cramps, gas, belching and nausea all can be relieved with cannabis.

 There’s evidence that cannabinoids (chemical compounds of cannabis) protect the digestive system by inhibiting gastric acid and inflammation.
 This is welcome news for people who have to rely on prescription drugs to manage the symptoms

 Great news, you don’t have to get high to experience the healing properties of this incredible plant.
 Thanks to legalized cannabis, we not only have a better understanding of the plant and its healing properties, we also have new methods of taking cannabis such as dry herb vaporizing and fast-acting edibles.